nozel-org/freebsd-uptimebot/README.md

 * Automatic cronjob creation.

 ## Installing / Getting started
 There is a install script to get you started right away.
-This installs the files to the correct directories and set ownership and permissions.
+This installs the files to the correct directories and sets ownership and permissions.
 ```
 wget https://raw.githubusercontent.com/nozel-org/freebsd-uptimebot/master/install_uptimebot
 sh install_uptimebot.sh